MiloSi/ImageProcessing-Canny/README.md

 2017.05.15 -  added edge trace. current progress is step 3

 2017.05.15 -  I completed canny edge, but these program has a problem.

+2017.05.16 -  I learned that sobel convolution result should be float, not uchar